petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/competitive-landscape-and-liferay-positioning/enterprise-application-categories.md

 ## Liferay vs. Low-Code Application Platforms

-LCAP vendors allow the quick creation of applications to automate business processes, but there are some restrictions and disadvantages to be aware of
+LCAP vendors allow the quick creation of applications to automate business processes, but there are some restrictions and disadvantages to be aware of:

 * **Best-of-breed DXP**: Generic business processes are easily automated with LCAP, but core DXP functionality like CMS and Portal is typically not available and will have to be integrated.
 Liferay provides market leading DXP capabilities.
 * **Customizability & Integration**: The main advantage of LCAP is the ease and speed at which a non-technical user can automate business processes.
 However, low code has severe limitations.
 For more advanced customizations, code is required.
 The same applies to Integrations - LCAP can be integrated with other systems but not to the extent that is possible with composable code-based solutions.